nefarius/vicius/README.md

   Sometimes just the updater process needs an update (e.g. security patches), not the entire product it is watching over.
 It can update itself if the server-provided instance version is higher than the locally running one.
 - Self-healing
   If run in autostart when the user logs on, it can make sure that scheduled tasks and other supportive components are configured and working properly.
+- Low resource consumption
+  The updater process is only invoked on demand (at user logon and once per day via Task Scheduler) and doesn't keep running in the background.

 ## TODOs